ijsto/inextjs/README.md

 [![ijs](https://img.shields.io/badge/learn%20code-black?&message=Courses&style=for-the-badge&label=ijs.to&colorA=FF6666&colorB=776677)](https://ijs.to)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=for-the-badge)](https://github.com/prettier/prettier)

-This is a free NextJS starter project brought to you by iJS.to.
+This is a free NextJS starter project by iJS.to.

 With minimal feature-set, this project includes the following features:

-- NextJS Basic app Layout with:
+- NextJS Basic app Layout handled by `components/Page.js`

-- custom \_app.js file to support the layout
+- custom \_app.js file to support the layout component

 - Modular CSS examples

+- dynamic and static page examples

 You can see a live demo of this repo at [inextjs.now.sh](https://inextjs.now.sh/)